Virtualization-projects/ee-workshop/README.md

 	You should see the message `This node joined a Swarm as a worker.` indicating you've successfully joined the node to the cluster.

+	**Note** If the command failed, ensure that the command was correctly pasted into the Windows console.

 7. Switch back to the UCP server in your web browser and click the `x` in the upper right corner to close the `Add Node` window

 8. You will be taken back to the UCP Dashboard.
 In the left menu bar, click Shared Resources, and select Nodes.